Analytics

 Use this field to select from one of the preset time period ranges for filtering analytics data.
 Note that the time period ends at the moment you apply the filter.
 For example, if you select the time period as last 1 hour and apply the filter at 7.43 AM UTC, then the filter will return the data of loads and gameplays from 6.43 AM UTC to 7.43 AM UTC.

-By default, it takes the value of "All".
+By default, it takes the value of "Last 1 hour".

 Puzzle